oliverfarrell/ubuntu-amazon-s3-backup/README.md

 0 1 * * * ~/backup/run
 ```

-The ```MAILTO``` isn't necessary but I like to know when the script has been successful or not.
+The ```MAILTO``` isn't necesary but I like to know when the script has been successful or not.
 Save and exit.

 ## Other tidbits
 Keeping every backup ever created in your S3 bucket could be costly and not particularly efficient.
 Amazon S3 has the ability to "expire" content in a bucket that is older than a set length of time.
 It can also be configured to move that content to Amazon's Glacier service if you don't wish to delete the content.
 For example, I expire all backups that are older than 14 days.